CDL-Quantum/CohortProject_2021/Week3_VQE/README.md

 In the figures bellow we present the pontential energy surfaces (PESs) for the dissociation of H<sub>2</sub>, LiH, H<sub>2</sub>O and H<sub>4</sub> molecules using different methods.
 We left out CISD in the cases it didn't converge.
-We observe that CISD improves the PES over HF in all the cases under study.
+We observe that CCSD improves the PES over HF and is on top of FCI in all the cases under study.
 |  |  |
 | :---------: | :---------: |
 | ![Unsolved Graph](./resources/plots_task1/h2_dissociation.png)  | ![Unsolved Graph](./resources/plots_task1/h2o_dissociation.png) |